hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/795_jnana-yoga_i.md

 This world is "the evolution of nature and the manifestation of God".
-It is our interpretation of Brahman or the Absolute, seen through the veil of Mâyâ or appearance.
+It is our interpretation of Brahman or the Absolute, seen through the veil of Māyā or appearance.
 The world is not zero, it has a certain reality;
 it only *appears* because Brahman *is*.

 How shall we know the knower?
 The Vedanta says, "We are It, but can